francois-rozet/piqa/.github/ISSUE_TEMPLATE/feature-request.md

 #### Implementation

 A clear description of how you would like the feature to be implemented.
-If possible, provide reference examples (e.g. library, repository, issue, ...).
+If possible, provide reference examples (*e.g.* repository, issue, paper, ...).

 #### Alternatives